TranzerDev/PKPassCreator/README.md

 # PKPassCreator

-This is a companion script for the blog
+This is a companion script for the blog [How to create your own wallet passes](https://tranzer.com/blogs/how-to-create-your-own-wallet-passes-pkpass/)

 ## Installation